loopsocial/pagerduty-oncall-slack-action/README.md

-# PagerDuty OnCall Slack Action
+# Release Cop Notify Action

 Github Action that handles the following:

-1. Calls the PagerDuty API to get the on-call person on schedule.
+1. Calls the PagerDuty API to get the on-call person.
-2. Notifies a Slack channel with the on-call person.
+2. Posts a Slack message to nominate the Release Cop.

 ## Inputs